Skip to content

 s.count(5); // write → goes through middleware

 Writes are reactive: any ilha render or derived that called s.count() re-runs.
-Accessors carry [SIGNAL_ACCESSOR] so they work directly in html templates and bind:* directives.
+Accessors carry [SIGNAL_ACCESSOR], so JSX tracks them and bind:* directives accept them directly.

 store.setState(patch)